nicola144/optimized_auxiliary_particle_filters/README.md

 Code for experiments with OAPF (Optimized Auxiliary Particle Filter) used for my MSc Dissertation at the University of Edinburgh.

-Paper in "PAPER.PDF"
+Paper in "MAIN_PAPER.pdf"

-Supplementary in "SUPP.PDF"
+Supplementary in "SUPP.pdf"